docksal/docksal/docs/xdebug.md

         - XDEBUG_ENABLED=1
       ...
     ```
-2. Update container configuration with `dsh up`
+2. Update container configuration with `fin up`
 3. Open your project in PHPStorm
 4. Set a breakpoint wherever you like
 5. Click on the **Start Listening for PHP Debug Connections** button in PHPStorm